zrajm/baremark/README.md

 * [Blockquotes] cannot be nested.
 * [Lists] cannot be nested.
 * Autolinks `<URL>` are not supported.
-* Whitespaces is not handled at end-of-line.
-In some cases, such as with code blocks separators ` ``` `, or atx headings with trailing `#`, additional space at end-of-line this results in Markdown elements not being recognized at all. ([CommonMark] specifies space at end-of-line should be ignored.)
 * Determining what is a [paragraph] and what is a [HTML block] from is somewhat simplistic.
 * Whitespace in not allowed between `](` or `][` in [links and images].
 This